Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 Causes of Excess Skin and Fat

 Excess skin and fat can result from various factors, necessitating body contouring surgeries like abdominoplasty and lipectomy.
 Common causes include significant weight loss, pregnancy, aging, and genetics.
-Each of these factors can stretch the skin beyond its natural elasticity, leading to sagging and the need for surgical intervention.
+Each of these factors can stretch the skin beyond its natural elasticity, leading to the need for surgical intervention.

 Weight Loss